vladimirfomene/project-lombok/README.md

 ## IDE And Tools

 * I used Intellij IDE to develop this sample application.
-* Make sure you have Gradle installed because the sample application is a Gradle project.
 * Install Project Lombok plugin for Intellij and enable Annotation Processing in the IDE's settings.

 ## App Dependencies